crystaldba/postgres-mcp/README.md

     However, there is a simpler and more practical approach: to look at the changes in relative terms.
     Most people would agree that a 100x performance improvement is worth it, even if the storage cost is 2x.
     In our implementation, use a configurable parameter to set this threshold.
-    By default we require the change in the log (base 10) of the performance improvement to be 2x the difference in the log of the space cost.
+    By default, we require the change in the log (base 10) of the performance improvement to be 2x the difference in the log of the space cost.
     This works out to allowing a maximum 10x increase in space for a 100x performance improvement.

 Our implementation is most closely related to the [Anytime Algorithm](https://www.microsoft.com/en-us/research/wp-content/uploads/2020/06/Anytime-Algorithm-of-Database-Tuning-Advisor-for-Microsoft-SQL-Server.pdf) found in Microsoft SQL Server.